×

 • Tibetan is spoken as a national language in: Nepal, Tibet.

 You will also get to know the continents where Georgian and Tibetan speaking countries lie.
-Based on the number of people that speak these languages, the position of Georgian language is 120 and position of Tibetan language is not available.
+Based on the number of people that speak these languages, the position of Georgian language is 120 and position of Tibetan language is 29.
 Find all the information about these languages on Georgian and Tibetan.

 Georgian and Tibetan Language History